InternLM/HuixiangDou/README.md

 ## Cost-effective Edition

-If your machine only has 2G of video memory, or if you are pursuing cost-effectiveness, you only need to read [this Zhihu document](https://zhuanlan.zhihu.com/p/685205206).
+If your machine only has 2G GPU memory, or if you are pursuing cost-effectiveness, you only need to read [this Zhihu document](https://zhuanlan.zhihu.com/p/685205206).

 The cost-effective version only discards the local LLM and uses the remote LLM instead, and other functions are the same as the standard version.